Toxic algae

 Is it safe to drink water containing toxic algae?

 No. Toxins are not removed by boiling, normal filter systems, steri-pen or UV light or by adding household disinfectant.
-Arrange alternative drinking water.
+Arrange alternative drinking water, including for animals.

 How do toxic algae affect the environment?